-It is wonderfully exciting for me to introduce my new book, A Perfect Heritage; it’s been a bit longer than usual, but I hope you’ll think it’s worth the wait.
+It is wonderfully exciting for me to introduce my new book, A Question of Trust; it’s been a bit longer than usual, but I hope you’ll think it’s worth the wait.

 A Question of Trust is about many things; love, loyalty, ambition, heartbreak.
 But at its core is a dilemma of conscience: a clash between personal and professional anguish.